Hull is a city with a renewed sense of optimism and is a great city in which to live and to work.

-The Council is committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees and volunteers to share this commitment.
+We are committed to safeguarding and promoting the welfare of children, young people and vulnerable adults and expects all employees and volunteers to share this commitment.

 We require all Social Workers to have -

-- a strong child-centred value base that informs the work with children, young people and families
+- a strong child centred value base that informs the work with children, young people and families

-- a relentless commitment to quality - and to be able to talk about what good practice 'looks like' for children, young people and families
+- a relentless commitment to quality and to be able to talk about what good practice 'looks like' for children, young people and families

 - a capacity for honest reflection

 - an ability to build relationships and communicate with children and families

-- an ability to build working relationships with our partners.
+- an ability to build working relationships with our partners

 Structure - Children's Social Care

 - those who are looked after (LAC) by Hull City Council.
-All open cases have an allocated social worker (or personal advisor
+All open cases have an allocated social worker or personal advisor

-Each of our teams typically has a Team Manager, an Advanced Social Worker and up to four social workers.
-Some teams also have Family Practitioners and are supported by a Clinician and a Team Co-ordinator.
+Each of our teams typically has a team manager, an advanced social worker and up to four social workers.
+Some teams also have family practitioners and are supported by a clinician and a team co-ordinator.

 We have the following teams -